blackboard/anthologydevdocs/docs/student/best-practices/AccountStatuses.md

 edited: ""
 ---

-There is capability within Anthology Student to associate one or more account statuses with a student enrollment period record.
+There is capability within Student (Ellucian) to associate one or more account statuses with a student enrollment period record.
 This makes it possible for an institution to perform various actions on groups of students based on the account status values associated.
 Many times, the assignment of an account status will be triggered by an action that occurs or a specific data point.
 For example, an account status of "Delinquent" may be associated with a student who has one or more expected installments for a payment plan that have not been received but have a due date in the past.
 In many cases, managing the account statuses for students is a key use case that needs to be accomplished within an overall integration project.
 This document will cover the details for how to effectively manage account statuses for students utilizing the available API endpoints.

 ## Data model notes